zwaldowski/AdvancedCollectionView/README.md

-# Advanced User Interfaces Using Collection View
+# AdvancedCollectionView: Advanced User Interfaces Using Collection View

-This example demonstrates code factoring approaches to UICollectionViewDataSource that allow developers to compose complex and rich data models.
-In addition, the sample implements swipe to edit, batch editing including drag reordering, and a sophisticated custom UICollectionViewLayout that features pinning headers, global headers, and loading placeholders.
+This sample demonstrates code factoring approaches for the UICollectionViewDataSource protocol that you can use to compose complex and rich data models.
+In addition, you’ll see how to implement swipe-to-edit and batch editing (including drag reordering).
+Finally, the code shows how to create a sophisticated, custom collection view layout that features pinning headers, global headers, and loading placeholders.

 ## Requirements

 ### Build

-iOS 8 SDK
+Xcode 7, iOS 8 SDK or later

 ### Runtime

-iOS 8
+iOS 8.0

-Copyright (C) 2014 Apple Inc. All rights reserved.
+Copyright (C) 2015 Apple Inc. All rights reserved.